-As part of this support, DAI's Center for Digital Acceleration (CDA) is supporting the design and deployment of a mobile app to improve communication and engagement between local government and citizens in five municipalities.
-This procurement pertains to the first of those five apps, for the Municipality of Kabul, the citizens of Kabul, local civil society organizations, and local businesses.
-The municipal app will be integrated with the other systems and processes that the Deputy Ministry of Municipalities (DMM), and SHAHAR have introduced to improve Kabul Municipality's capacity for service delivery and its ability to interact with citizens.
+As part of this support, DAI is designing and deploying mobile apps to improve communication and engagement between local government and citizens in five municipalities.
+This procurement pertains to the second of those two apps, for the Regional Hub Municipalities in Kandahar, Herat, Jalalabad and Mazar-e-Sharif, the citizens of Regional Hub Municipalities, local civil society organizations, and local businesses.
+The municipalities (DMM) and SHAHAR have introduced to improve Regional Hub Municipalities' capacity for service delivery and their ability to service citizens.

-This app has been conceptualized by a three-person design team; Municipal App Lead Designer Adam Fivenson and Municipal App Associate Designer Trevor Olexy, both based in Washington, DC with periodic visits to Kabul; as well as an Afghan ICT Project Manager Hafizullah Shinwari, based in Kabul.
+This app has been conceptualized by a three-person design team; Municipal App Lead Designer and Municipal App Associate Designer, both based in Washington, DC with periodic visits to Kabul; as well as an Afghan ICT Project Manager, based in Kabul.
 As with any tech tool for good governance, the solution is not simply the tool itself, but lies in the creation of a movement of individuals and organizations that are motivated to improve governance and enabled to do so through an inclusive design process, focused on identifying local challenges and gaps in service delivery.

-Taking that into account, the design process has used human-centered design methodology with some adjustments for context and operational model, resulting in a broad three-step creation process, as detailed below:
+Taking that into account, the design process that has contributed to the creation of this scope of work has used a human-centered design methodology with some adjustments for context and operational model, resulting in a broad three-step creation process, as detailed below: